HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 Sometimes, it's necessary to inform screen readers about new or updated content in the DOM.
 For example, form validation errors should be communicated, while a lazy-loaded image might not need to be announced.
 Updates to the DOM should be made in a non-disruptive manner.

 {{ figure_markup(
-  caption="Desktop pages with live regions using aria-live.", content="28.8%", classes="big-number",
+  caption="Desktop pages with live regions using `aria-live`.", content="29%", classes="big-number",
   sheets_gid="514880281",
   sql_file="common_aria_role.sql"
 )
 }}

 ARIA live regions enable screen readers to announce changes in the DOM.
-We found that 28.8% of desktop pages (up from 23% in 2022\) and 28.1 of mobile pages (up from 22% in 2022\) use live regions with the aria-live attribute.
-Additionally, pages use ARIA live region roles with implicit aria-live values:
+We found that 29% of desktop pages (up from 23% in 2022) and 28 of mobile pages (up from 22% in 2022) use live regions with the `aria-live` attribute.
+Additionally, pages use ARIA live region roles with implicit `aria-live` values:

 <figure>
   <table>